tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

         - This information is only needed to be able to *propose* at the height the validator considers itself as caught-up.
 If a validator is indeed late for height *h*, it is useless (although correct) for it to call `PrepareProposal`, or `ExtendVote`, since the block is already decided.
-        - Moreover, some uses cases require pretty sizeable vote extensions, which would result in an important waste of space in the blockchain.
+        - Moreover, some use cases require pretty sizeable vote extensions, which would result in an important waste of space in the blockchain.

-- **2.** *Skip* propose *step in Tendermint algorithm*.
+- **Solution 2.** *Skip* propose *step in Tendermint algorithm*.

     This solution consists in modifying the Tendermint algorithm to skip the *send proposal* step in heights where the node does not have the required vote extensions to populate the call to `PrepareProposal`.
-The main idea behind is that this should only happen when the validator is late and, therefore, up-to-date validators have already proposed (and decided) for that height.
+The main idea behind this is that it should only happen when the validator is late and, therefore, up-to-date validators have already proposed (and decided) for that height.
     A small variation of this solution is, rather than skipping the *send proposal* step, the validator sends a special *empty* or *bottom* (⊥) proposal to signal other nodes that it is not ready to propose